UCL playoff: Man City look to salvage dismal season against Real Madrid

 Ancelotti’s side recovered to achieve a playoff position – but their reward for a sluggish campaign was facing the side they replaced as Champions League winners last season, Manchester City.

-Are there any injury concerns for Man City and Real Madrid heading into the playoff?
+Are there any injury concerns heading into the playoff?

 Key midfielder Rodri will miss the tie despite being retained in City’s Champions League squad in the hope he could return from an ACL tear before the end of the season.